 As is often the case in a small borough, Spartansburg doesn't have a public transportation system that people use for their commute.

-In terms of college education, Spartansburg is nearly on par with the US average for all cities of 21.84%: 17.19% of adults 25 and older in Spartansburg have a bachelor's degree or advanced degree.
+The percentage of adults in Spartansburg who are college-educated is close to the national average for all communities of 21.84%: 17.19% of the adults in Spartansburg have a bachelor's degree or advanced degree.

 The per capita income in Spartansburg in 2022 was $26,652, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,608 for a family of four.
 However, Spartansburg contains both very wealthy and poor people as well.